 Be extra careful if a bag is stamped with a letter 'L' in a square.
 An 'L' in a square alone does not mean a bag is fake, but a lot of replica bags use this stamp.

-Look at the HERMES Brand Stamp
+7. Check the Hermes Brand Stamp

-To the untrained eye, a counterfeit Hermes brand stamp can be incredibly deceiving.
+To an untrained eye, a counterfeit Hermes brand stamp can be incredibly deceiving.
 However, when authenticating an Hermes bag, especially a Birkin or Kelly, it is crucial to inspect the brand stamp.
 The HERMES logo is heat-pressed on authentic bags.
 Many counterfeiters also heat-press their copy logos and often times on fakes you will find that the press is too deep, leaving a messy indent into the leather.

 Very important!
 Running your finger along the logo, you should be able to feel the logo on top of the leather, not pressed into it.
 The Hermes font should be consistent, perfectly centered and evenly spaced - not a single visual flaw should be present.